 |Significant donations of time, money, or other resources to an organization or community.
 Includes volunteer work such as society officer positions, agricultural extension work, other voluntary work

 |Standards body, expert panel, editorial board, study group, conference organizer, conference panel chair, committee work, project work, volunteer society officer, elected board position

 |“Project group member””Member of the editorial board””Community Manager””National Advisory Committee member”

 - Each affiliation should have a start date, and if appropriate, an end date – this makes it easier to calculate which affiliations are current.

-- Each affiliation should have an Organization ID, such as a RINGGOLD, GRID or ROR iD
+- Each affiliation should have an Organization ID, such as a ROR ID

 - We recommend that the parent organization (and not the division or department) organization is used within the affiliation.
 Department information can be added in a separate field.

 - Organization IDs are mandatory when adding using the ORCID API, but optional when adding manually using the user interface – it is added for the researcher selects their organization from a drop down.